Polyconseil/getconf/docs/reference.rst

 .. module:: getconf

-.. class:: ConfigGetter(
-                        namespace,
-                        config_files=[config_file_path, ...],
+.. class:: ConfigGetter(namespace, config_files=[config_file_path, ...], defaults={'section':{'key': 'value', ...}, ...})
-                        default_dict={'section':{'key': 'value',...},...}
-                        )

     This class works as a proxy around both :attr:`os.environ` and INI configuration files.

     :param str namespace: The namespace for all configuration entry lookups.
                           If an environment variable of ``<NAMESPACE>_CONFIG`` is set, the file at that path will be loaded.
-    :param list config_files: List of paths of default configuration to use.
-You could provide files or directories.
+    :param list config_files: List of ini-style configuration files to use.
-                              For each directory, every files it directly contain will be imported in alphabetical order.
+                              Each item may either be the path to a simple file, or to a directory (if the path ends with a '/').
+Each directory path will be replaced by the list of its directly contained files, in alphabetical order, excluding those whose name starts with a '.'.
-                              Provided configuration paths are read in the order their name was provided, each overriding previous values. ``<NAMESPACE>_CONFIG`` takes precedence over all ``config_files`` contents.
+                              Provided configuration files are read in the order their name was provided, each overriding the next ones' values. ``<NAMESPACE>_CONFIG`` takes precedence over all ``config_files`` contents.
-    :param dict default_dict: Dictionary of defaults values that are fetch with the lowest priority.
-Use the same syntax as files.
+    :param dict defaults: Dictionary of defaults values that are fetch with the lowest priority.
+                          The value for 'section.key' will be looked up at ``defaults['section']['key']``.

     .. method:: get(key[, default=''])